alibaba/GraphScope/docs/persistent_graph_store.rst

 Known Limitation
 ~~~~~~~~~~~~~~~~

 *  Initially, the new persistent store is provided as a separate option from Vineyard, and it can accept Gremlin queries for data access.
-Going foward we hope to evole them into an integrated hybrid graph store suitable for all kinds of workloads.
+Going foward we hope to evolve them into an integrated hybrid graph store suitable for all kinds of workloads.
 *  In the v0.5 release, data can only be loaded into the store in a bulk fashion.
-APIs for real-time updates (inserts and deletes of individual vertices and egdes) were added in the v0.7 release.
+APIs for real-time updates (inserts and deletes of individual vertices and egdes) has been added in the v0.7 release.

 Deploying Store Service
 -----------------------

-This chart bootstraps a `GraphScope Store <https://github.com/alibaba/GraphScope/tree/main/interactive_engine/src/v2/src/main>`_ cluster deployment on a `Kubernetes <http://kubernetes.io>`_ cluster using the `Helm <https://helm.sh>`_ package manager.
+This chart bootstraps a `GraphScope Store <https://github.com/alibaba/GraphScope/tree/main/interactive_engine/groot/src/main/java/com/alibaba/graphscope/groot>`_ cluster deployment on a `Kubernetes <http://kubernetes.io>`_ cluster using the `Helm <https://helm.sh>`_ package manager.

 Prerequisites